Slaughter on 10th Avenue, the first solo album by glam guitar deity Mick Ronson.

 In the light of several ongoing issues with similar projects (Death Star II, Starkiller Base) I'm prepared to make myself available to cover legacy issues on such large scale projects going forward.
 The Galactic Empire and The New Order wouldn't be my first choice but my several stints working for British newspapers show I'm prepared to do a job for a wide moral spectrum of clients where the need arises.

+I bought someone Hayne's Millennium Falcon workshop manual for Christmas and he loves it.
 Reading my own copy again I'm surprised to find FORCE AWAKENS apparently stays consistent with it.
 That new square radar dish on the Falcon is actually the original civilian equipment for that freighter.
 The round dish we saw on the Falcon in Star Wars, Empire (and lost by Lando at the end of Jedi) was a military spec mod added by Han and Chewbacca.